 This method lets you play a stream of constantly updated media on your screens without having to upload and manage the content yourself.

 Media RSS is becoming more popular with news organizations and it’s not uncommon to find freely available feeds that include images with news items.
 This is an excellent source of information that you can use to keep viewers engaged.

-Having access to an external source of constantly updated text, images and videos is especially useful for smaller organizations who don’t have access to a full-time creative team.
+Having access to an external source of constantly updated text, images and videos are especially useful for smaller organizations that don’t have access to a full-time creative team.